 A: Recommendations are not definitely required at BU for recruitment but are welcomed if you are so inclined to have an alumna write one on your behalf for a specific chapter.

 Q: What’s a typical week like for a sorority woman at BU?

 A: Being a sorority woman requires multitasking!
-Typically, chapters have one chapter meeting per week where all members come together to go over announcements, vote on official matters, and perform ritual.
-Many chapters host study hours, participate in intramural teams, put on sisterhood events and perform service hours weekly.
+Typically, chapters have one chapter meeting per week where all members come together to go over announcements, vote on official matters, and perform rituals.
+Many chapters host study hours, participate in intramural teams, put on sisterhood events, and perform service hours weekly.
 All 10 of our chapters host a major philanthropy event once a semester to raise money for their national and local philanthropies—which you will learn more about during formal recruitment!
 Chapters also participate in fun social events like formals and date parties.

 Q: What is Panhellenic Council?